 With hard plastic eartips and long white stems, Apple’s latest AirPods boast the same looks the company’s earbuds have sported since they launched.
 (In fact, besides now offering wireless charging, little has changed between AirPods and AirPods 2.)

-While their eye-catching looks have caught on for some, many (us included) still think they look odd protruding from people’s ears, and the lack of silicone eartips or any kind of earfin means that they don’t stay super snug in your ears.
+While their eye-catching looks have caught on for some, many (we included) still think they look odd protruding from people’s ears, and the lack of silicone eartips or any kind of earfin means that they don’t stay super snug in your ears.

 Samsung, on the other hand, offers a smaller, more ergonomic in-ear design with its Galaxy Buds.
-The headphones fit snugly inside your ears, and even come with silicone earfins to make sure they don’t come out during strenuous exercise.
+The headphones fit snugly inside your ears and even come with silicone earfins to make sure they don’t come out during strenuous exercise.